About Michael Grinder

-Also plagued by dyslexia and ADHD, Michael ended up graduating high school at a 4th grade reading level.
+Also plagued by dyslexia and ADHD, Michael graduated high school at a 4th-grade reading level.

-Once out of high school, and attending a seminary that had no academic requirements, Michael spent the first two years of University studying to be a Catholic priest.
+Once out of high school and while attending a seminary without academic requirements, Michael spent the first two years of University studying to be a Catholic priest.
 He quickly became concerned that – due to his disorders, lack of sophistication and education – people would not listen to him from the pulpit.

 To remedy this, Michael got ahold of the 100 most read novels by doctors and lawyers in America and began teaching himself to read.
 For two years, Michael woke up an hour before he was allowed to, snuck into a closet, and used the light inside to read.
 Despite finishing these great works of literature, Michael still prefers to write rather than read.